 Audrey fforbes-Hamilton is presented immediately as a trickster.
 The trickster is a very popular archetype with audiences, and we needn’t sympathise with them at all because they are so interesting.
 Tricksters make plans and follow them through.
 All we need in order to sympathise with a character is right there.
 We don’t even have to agree with their morality, and we wouldn’t agree with Audrey’s if we knew her in person — Audrey is a pragmatic, gold-digging schemer who will happily use people to get what she wants.

-Audrey is probably on the sociopathic spectrum, treating all people as tools, failing to even recognise the emotion of sadness after her blue blood husband dies of double pneumonia and good living.
+These women care about no one but themselves and Audrey is probably on the sociopathic spectrum, treating all people as tools, failing to even recognise the emotion of sadness after her blue blood husband dies of double pneumonia and good living.
 An older, American analogue would be Scarlett O’Hara in Gone With The Wind, in that Peter Spencer uses the same trick — he surrounds Audrey with people who do like her.
 This tells the audience that bad characters can’t be all bad.

 Audrey and Marjory are among the second-to-last generation of toff women who were never expected to work, trained only in social manners and managing domestic staff.
 The very last of that class included women such as Princess Diana, born 1961.
 Audrey and Marjory would have been born around 1940, same as Penelope Keith.
 Audrey’s other weakness is that she’s just not fit for integration into regular life, even though that is exactly what is demanded of her now that England changed markedly after the war.
 Audrey has no marketable skills.
 Unless she marries rich again there is no place for someone like Audrey, and this is a very real problem for her.
 We could dig more deeply and it says something serious about upper-class women, and how a sexist dichotomy imprisoned them, in its own way.